Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 We still have glass recycling in Seattle.

 Here's something I do that you might consider: I buy in bulk.
 At my co-op I can bring in glass containers and have them weighed at the deli counter.
-Then I fill them with bulk goods and when I go to the register, the cashier subtracts the weight of the container from the total weight.

 Our curbside recycling is done by Waste Management, and they still accept glass.
 This is in central Oklahoma.